jiancchen/SlateAi/development-docs/mlb/runbooks/mlb-followup-runbook.md

   - Mike's BOTD as an additive screen only
 - Do not remove component Hits/Runs/RBI lanes when adding or repairing combined H+R+RBI or Mike's BOTD.
 If a lane has zero rows, show zero rows; do not rewrite the board into a combined-only view.
 - For combined H+R+RBI, audit whether every promoted clean-board row satisfied projected full-game ML win, 70%+ model confidence, and 30+ recent AB/PA.
 Misses that fail this source gate should be classified as promotion failures, not as evidence that the entire HRR model row should be deleted.
-- For Mike's BOTD, audit the separate 60%+ confidence screen with same-day FIC support: at least 5 career AB against the listed starter, AVG over .300, OPS over 1.000, projected full-game ML win, and 30+ recent AB/PA.
+- For Mike's BOTD, audit the separate 60%+ confidence screen with same-day FIC support: at least 5 career AB against the listed starter, AVG over .300, OPS over .800, projected full-game ML win, and 30+ recent AB/PA.
 If a manual Mike screen exists for the slate, only the manual names should enter BOTD; FIC strict-pass rows that were not manually selected stay out unless the rule is explicitly changed.
 - For historical slates without direct exported `hitRunRbi` props, Mike's BOTD and combined HRR can be rebuilt from the modeled lineup-production ladder.
 Those modeled rows must carry FIC fields and should be graded with `mlb-batting-results.generated.js` using H+R+RBI >= 2 as the displayed hit condition for the 1.5-style modeled ladder.
 - When settled games are available, every value-board row that has a trusted result source should show green/red/push status.
 Gray rows are acceptable only for unresolved games, rows without a defined market/result mapping, or research-only rows that intentionally have no grade.
 - Bad player/team identity rows discovered during follow-up should be invalidated at prop-catalog level with a date-scoped guard, then recorded in the postmortem.
 Do not rely on team market filters to catch an identity row attached to the wrong team.
 - Per-inning history must reconcile before publish: for every `stateContext.recentInningHistory` and `stateContext.matchupInningHistory` row, `sum(innings[].runs)` must equal `runsFor`, and `max(innings[].runs)` must be less than or equal to `runsFor`.
 If this fails, check for duplicate `team_game_stats`/`game_outcomes` rows being joined to plate appearances, and check extra-inning truncation.
+- Umpire-impact claims must come from exact date/game matches only.
+The first-pass report groups by zone bucket and joins to final game runs, first-five runs, starter strikeouts, and total pitcher strikeouts; treat any window under 30 exact settled games as directional context, not a promotion rule.

 Run the shadow calibration addendum over the newly settled window before publishing POTD or lane-promotion claims: